wisecash/wisecash-support/_posts/2000-01-01-getting-started.md

 * Upcoming planned taxes schedule.
 * Your last bank receipts (especially useful to detect repeat transactions).
 * Our list of [commonly found repeat transactions in a business,Common Business Expenses & Income].

+You do not have to chase every little transaction to get an accurate forecast: instead, make sure to think about all medium-to-large upcoming transactions.

 ## Enter your planned expenses and income